 Business-to-consumer (B2C) businesses, by contrast, sell directly to individuals; in this case, the individual is the end user.
 Deals tend to be smaller and sales cycles shorter.

 Some products require a distribution partner (or several) to enable delivery to the end user, whether that user ends up being a business or a consumer.
 Depending on how distribution works, you may first have to sell your product to the distribution partner, which may effectively make the distribution partner your customer.

 To give a real example, when I worked as part of the early team at Sir Kensington’s, in order to get our ketchup into restaurants, we first had to sell our cases of ketchup to foodservice distributors.
 Those distributors often refused to tell me exactly who the end user was (i.e., which restaurant).
 I could go into why they kept this information hidden in a different post, but in this case, it was really the distributor who was my customer.
 It was the distributor that I needed to serve and make happy if I wanted my ketchup to end up in a restaurant where it could be served to consumers.

 Sir Kensington’s eventually started working with a centralized distribution company called D.O.T..
 D.O.T. sells foodservice items to regional and national distributors through their centralized warehouses all over the country.
 At the moment that we started working with D.O.T., they also became our customer in a sense.
 The distributor was also a customer; as was the restaurant; as was, eventually, the consumer who eventually put ketchup on their french fry.

 In order to identify who the customer is, think about all of the touch points in the value chain.
 The role of the salesperson is to make sure that each customer along the value chain is being served well.
-If there is any confusion about who the real customer is, think about where money is being exchanged, and who is putting money directly into your pocket.
+If there is any confusion about who the real customer is, think about where money is being exchanged.
+Who puts money directly into your pocket?
 That’s the customer you want to make happy.